 Mushrooms are one of my favourite things to grill because they get super juicy and smoky.
-I dig a good portobello cap (like we’re cooking up in this recipe), but am equally in love with little mushrooms cooked in a grill bag or perforated grill pan.
+I dig a good portobello cap (like we’re cooking up in this recipe), but am equally in love with little mushrooms cooked in a perforated grill pan.
 It’s just that meatiness and the simplicity of the preparation that really does it for me.
 Perfect dinner with a little salad, some lentils/chickpeas, and maybe a few other grilled veg in the mix.

 In terms of cooking this, the mushrooms marinate and while that’s happening, you make your caesar dressing and salad.
-The base is kale so it can hang for a while.
-Once the portobellos are cooked, you slice them up and stuff them into warm pitas with handfuls of the kale salad and sliced tomatoes.
+The base is kale so it can hang out for a while.
+Once the portobellos are grilled, you slice them up and stuff them into warm pitas with handfuls of the kale salad and sliced tomatoes.
 Easy and quick handheld flavour bombs right here.

 Sending warm, early spring-basking love out to you all.
 Feels like the season is finally here! :D